62nd Guards Rifle Division: Into the Balkans

 Before dawn on January 2 the IV SS Panzer Corps began Operation Konrad I in an attempt to relieve Budapest.
 The German forces attacked from the direction of Tata and 4th Guards Army took emergency measures to shore up its right flank; among these the 69th Guards extended its frontage to free up the 62nd Guards to move into reserve in the Székesfehérvár area, leaving its Corps to come under direct Army control.
 Its commander, Army Gen. G. F. Zakharov, was determined to halt the German drive northwest of Bicske and created a new defensive line in depth containing the 62nd, 4th and 80th Guards Rifle Divisions, backed by 49th Antitank Artillery Regiment.
 In the event this phase of the offensive was halted by January 6 by the 31st Guards Rifle Corps.

 The second phase of Operation Konrad began on January 7 as the German command shifted the 23rd Panzer Division northwest of Székesfehérvár along with the rest of the III Panzer Corps.
 It was soon apparent that the immediate goal of the offensive was Bicske and on the morning of the next day Zakharov relieved the 41st Guards, which had suffered heavy losses, with the 62nd Guards along the main axis of the German attack.
 This phase of the offensive was brought to a halt a few days later.
 The siege of Budapest ended on February 13 and the division was awarded its second battle honor on the same date.

 Following the German Operation Spring Awakening in early March the 4th Guards Army went back to the offensive.
 On March 24 Colonel Moshlyak left command of the division and was replaced the next day by Maj.
-Gen. Grigorii Filippovich Panchenko; Moshlyak went on to the Voroshilov Academy for further education while Panchenko would remain in command until the division was disbanded.
+Gen. Grigory Panchenko; Moshlyak went on to the Voroshilov Academy for further education while Panchenko would remain in command until the division was disbanded.
 On April 26 the 186th Guards Rifle Regiment was awarded the Order of Kutuzov, 3rd Degree, for its role in the retaking of Székesfehérvár, while the division as a whole received the Order of Suvorov, 2nd Degree, for its part in the battles for Szombathely and Kapuvár.
 On April 28 General Panchenko was made a Hero of the Soviet Union, having earlier distinguished himself in the crossing of the Danube.